iced-rs/rfcs/text/0000-shared-widget-state.md

     State-->Query;
 ```

-Widgets would also be able to update the focus state but this is not recommended.
-Ideally the widget should delegate the focus state to the application.
-This will allow the application to coordinate the focus state of the widget tree.
-Since the application is the only one that can update the focus state it can also handle the keyboard events and update the focus state.
+Widgets could also implement the write trait if they need to update the focus state.
+This would be useful for widgets that are not focusable.
+For example a button widget that would not be focusable but it could be used to navigate the widget tree.
+However this is usally bad practice and should be avoided.
 > BAD!
 ```mermaid
   graph TD;